Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond: Methods Review

-We select the LLIE methods according to the following rubrics.
-Firstly, we focus on LLIE methods in the recent 5 years (2018-2022) and lay emphasis on deep learning-based LLIE methods in the recent 2 years (2021-2022) because of their rapid development.
-Nevertheless, we also add three earlier works (2015-2017) to aid comparison.
-Secondly, we pick LLIE methods published in prestigious conferences (e.g., CVPR) and journals (e.g., TIP) with official codes to ensure credibility and authenticity.
-Thirdly, for the paper published in the same year, we prefer works with more citations and Github stars.
-Finally, we include LLIE methods that significantly surpass previous state-of-the-art benchmark LLIE datasets.
+\begin{itemize} \item We focus on LLIE methods in the recent 5 years (2018-2022) and lay emphasis on deep learning-based LLIE methods in the recent 2 years (2021-2022) because of their rapid development. \item We pick LLIE methods published in prestigious conferences (e.g., CVPR) and journals (e.g., TIP) with official codes to ensure credibility and authenticity. \item For the paper published in the same year, we prefer works with more citations and Github stars. \item We include LLIE methods that significantly surpass previous state-of-the-art benchmark LLIE datasets. \end{itemize}